-Jim Davidson is firmly established as one of Britain’s top stand-up comedians and he is well known to TV viewers as host of BBC TV game shows such as ‘Generation Game’ and ‘Big Break’.
-He received an OBE for his services to charity and has three coveted Showbusiness Personality of The Year’ Awards – from the Variety Club of Great Britain; The Grand Order of Water Rats and Comic Heritage.
+Jim Davidson is firmly established as one of Britain’s top stand-up comedians; and he is well known to TV viewers as host of BBC TV game shows such as ‘Generation Game’ and ‘Big Break’.
+He received an OBE for his services to charity.
+He has three coveted Showbusiness Personality of The Year’ Awards from the Variety Club of Great Britain; The Grand Order of Water Rats and Comic Heritage.

 Matthew Willetts MA is the Director of Comicus who has over 35 years experience in television, film, theatre, and comedy club/cabaret entertainment, working as a performer, screenwriter, producer and agent.
 He lectured at Southampton Solent University in Comedy, Screenwriting, Television, Theatre & Radio.
 Matthew can sometimes be seen and heard on TV & Radio and often quoted in the national press and media publications.
 As well as speaking regularly at festivals and industry conferences, he has been a judge at the Edinburgh Fringe Festival and the Montreux Television Festival.

 There are no reviews yet.
 Be the first one to write one.